Clean water is a fundamental right and necessity. Unfortunately, it is too often under attack by big polluters, special interests, and deregulation.

 Water has been regarded as a public trust resource since 1971 under the Connecticut Environmental Protection Act.
 The public requested this fact be acknowledged under the Plan, and the language was unanimously approved by the WPC.
 Unfortunately, utilities like Eversource objected and raised arguments about whether this required water companies to protect natural streams and headwaters.

-In June 13, 2018, Governor Dannel P. Malloy issued an Executive Order directing the WPC to move forward with the Plan as written and deliver it to the legislature without change or deletion in 2019.
+On June 13, 2018, Governor Daniel P. Malloy issued an Executive Order directing the WPC to move forward with the Plan as written and deliver it to the legislature without change or deletion in 2019.
 The State Water Plan passed in 2019 through an unusual process - it did not go through any committees but instead required an emergency certification to be brought directly to the House floor and then the Senate.

 Our water can be threatened by deregulation, contaminants, or projects that disrupt our watersheds.
 Whenever threats to our clean water emerge, CTLCV mobilizes our members to call on lawmakers and other leaders to put a stop to these harmful proposals.